✦ Scandinavian-inspired design, curated for modern living

 What Indoor Humidity Level Is Best for Skin?

 The best humidity level depends on your goal.
+Mayo Clinic describes 30% to 50% as an ideal home humidity range and notes that low humidity can cause dry skin.
 For mold prevention, the CDC advises keeping home humidity no higher than 50% throughout the day.
-For dry, itchy skin, the American Academy of Dermatology notes that keeping indoor humidity between 45% and 60% can help reduce dryness in older adults.
+The American Academy of Dermatology also notes, specifically for adults in their 60s and 70s with dry, itchy skin, that 45% to 60% indoor humidity can help reduce dryness.

 At a Glance

-Time Required 5 minutes to check humidity; 24 hours to see how the room responds
+Time Required About 5 minutes to check humidity; recheck through the day as conditions change

 Difficulty Easy